Texas Administrative Code

 (iii) immobilization;

-(A) equipment required to administer the knowledge, competencies and advanced skills of a paramedic, and additional skills as authorized by the EMS provider medical director.
-All MICU ambulances shall be able to perform treatment and transport patients receiving the following skills:
+(A) equipment required to administer the knowledge, competencies, and advanced skills of a paramedic, and additional skills as authorized by the EMS provider medical director; all MICU ambulances must be able to transport patients and perform the following treatments:

 (ii) cardiovascular circulation;